osisoft/PI-Adapter/V1/Configuration/System components configuration.md

 ## Configure system components

+Configuration of system components includes adding, updating and deleting components.

+### Add a system component

 Complete the following procedure to add a new component:

-1. Using any text editor, create a file that contains the system components configuration in JSON form.
+1. Using any text editor, create a file that contains the component to be added to the system in JSON form.
-	- For content structure, see [Example system components configuration example](#example-system-components-configuration).
+	- For content structure, see [Default system components configuration](#default-system-components-configuration).

 	 **Note:** The OmfEgress component is required for this initial release for adapters to run.
 You can add additional components if you want, but only a single OmfEgress component is supported.
-See [Default system components configuration](#default-system-components-configuration).

 	The following example adds a Modbus TCP adapter.